slowmonkey/slowmonkey.github.io/_posts/2025-09-04-learning-quicksort.md

 To avoid this you can mitigate it by doing some of the following:
 - User different stragegy of selecting the pivot value. eg. Randomly or using a median of some sort.
 - Change to a different sort if the recursion depth traversed is too deep.

+# Space Complexity

+Best and average case it has O(log n) space complexity.
+Worst case it has O(n) space complexity.